Ballad Poem Examples Every Student Should Know – 2026

 –William Wordsworth

-In 1907, environment poet William Wordsworth published “The Solitary Reaper” as a lyrical poem.
+In 1907, environmental poet William Wordsworth published “The Solitary Reaper” as a lyrical poem.
 Initially, this piece was composed on November 5, 1805, nevertheless.
-This is a well-known poetry that was prominent in the poetry anthology Poems, in Two Volumes.
-Considering Thomas Wilkinson, the writer’s buddy, and the creator inspired this poetry instead of the writer personally, it shines out.
+This is a well-known poem that was prominent in the poetry anthology Poems, in Two Volumes.
+Considering Thomas Wilkinson, the writer’s buddy, and the creator who inspired this poetry instead of the writer personally, it shines out.
 Wordsworth mentions all of this in Tours to the British Mountains.

 William Wordsworth recalls an intense emotional experience in this poem.
 It speaks about a Solitary Reaper’s song.
 Without regard for other people, “The Solitary Reaper” was singing and working.
 The poet, though, was watching her while enthralled by the melody.
 He claims that her singing is the best even if he compares it to that of the nightingale and the cuckoo bird.
 The poet cannot understand the song’s meaning, but he knows that it is a song of melancholy.